I’ve been married for over 5 years now, so many of the relationships I’ve made in recruitment have lasted much longer!

 Clients, your recruiter (in most cases) works for free until they’ve placed someone, from offering feedback on CVs, to arranging interviews and then feedback it’s important you make time in your diary for all of these.
 Not only does delaying communication with your recruiter leave a bad taste in their mouth, but candidates will feel like they’re being strung along.

 Setting timeframes early on in the process really does work best for everyone, there are no surprises, everyone knows what’s expected of them, and candidates can be kept interested and informed.

 Commit and deliver on your promises

-If you’ve decided you’re entering into a relationship be it friendship, relationship or business, it really is important to commit!
+If you’ve decided you’re entering into a relationship be it friendship, relationship, or business, it really is important to commit!

 Recruiters, if you’ve said you’ll deliver a shortlist of CVs by a certain date and time, then make sure you do!

-Clients, if you’ve said you are going to leave the role with one recruiter only, don’t be tempted to cheat with another agency who may have a slightly different rate or the ‘perfect’ candidate.
+Clients, if you’ve said you are going to leave the role with one recruiter only, don’t be tempted to cheat with another agency that may have a slightly different rate or the ‘perfect’ candidate.

 In both cases, if you feel like you may be tempted to veer off your word, then be honest and talk through your issues with each other.